nguyenhoa93/ChannelGradCAM/README.md

 # ChannelGradCAM
-ChannelGradCAM helps to answer how different channels in the input image play a role in the performance of CNNs.
+ChannelGradCAM helps to answer how different channels in the input image play a role in CNNs.
 Regularly, the pre-trained models on ImageNet take the input with 3 channels, representing for colors: Red, Green and Blue.
 However, it is hard to say which channel is the most important for the prediction.

 To demonstrate the performance of ChannelGradCAM, we will introduce inductive biases into the model so that the first channel (`channel1`) plays a key role in the prediction, regardless of the other channels.
 This is addressed by changing the `channel2` and `channel3` to random images of the same class or different class.
 To be more specific, we tried to classify `dog` and `cat` based on the `channel1`.
-The pre-trained model `resnet50` on ImageNet is used to re-train on our generated datasets.
+The pre-trained model `resnet50` on ImageNet is used to re-train on our mixed-channel datasets.
+We called it `MixChannelModel`.
+The model got accuracy of 0.9363 on mixed-channel dataset and 0.9143 on the regular dataset (image with RGB channels).

 Here are examples of the input images together with their corresponding labels:
 ![](assets/inputs.png)